Dubai: Private school students, people of determination to get eye health screening

 Image used for illustrative purpose.
 Photo: File

-Eye health screenings to students across 218 private schools in Dubai.
-The campaign, launched by the Dubai Health Authority will target more than 132,000 students.
+Eye health screenings will be conducted for students across 218 private schools in Dubai.
+The campaign, launched by the Dubai Health Authority, will target more than 132,000 students.

 Comprehensive eye health screenings will also be conducted for 719 individuals from four centres for people of determination in Dubai.